sudara/pamplejuce/README.md

 2. There's a `VERSION` file in the root that you can treat as the main place to bump the version.

-3. You might feel disincentivized to push to a private repo due to burning minutes.
-You can push a commit with `[ci skip]` in the message if you are doing things like updating the README.
-You have a few other big picture options, like doing testing/pluginval only on linux and moving everything else to release.
+3. If you made the repo private, you might feel disincentivized to push as you would burn through minutes.
+Note you can push a commit with `[ci skip]` in the message if you are doing things like updating the README.
+You have a few other big picture options, like doing testing/pluginval only on linux and moving everything else to release only.
 The tradeoff is you won't be sure everything is happy on all platforms until the time you are releasing, which is the last place you really want friction.
 By default, multiple commits in quick succession will cancel the earlier builds.

 ## How do variables work in GitHub Actions?